-Two previous works have compared compiler generated to hand-written VHDL codes for SA-C [8] and StreamsC [5].
-In both cases it was shown, independently and on different examples, that the hand-written VHDL achieved a clock frequency half as large as the compiler generated codes.
-Achieving a comparable clock rate is one of the objectives of ROCCC.
-We therefore compare the hardware performance generated from Xilinx IP cores and ROCCC-generated VHDL code.
+We, therefore, compare the hardware performance generated from Xilinx IP cores and ROCCC-generated VHDL code.
 We use Xilinx ISE 5.1i and IP core 5.1i.
 All the Xilinx IP cores and ROCCC-generated VHDL code are synthesized targeting a Xilinx Virtex-II xc2v2000-5 FPGA.
-All the benchmarks in Table 1 are from Xilinx IP core, except the DWT engine that we wrote.
+All the benchmarks in Table I are from Xilinx IP core, except the DWT engine that we wrote.
 The input and output variables of ROCCC equivalents have the same bit sizes as that of the IP cores.

-Bit\correlator counts the number of bits of an 8-bit input data that are the same as of a constant mask.
-Mul\acc is a multiplier-accumulator, whose input variables are a pair of 12-bit data.
+Bit_correlator counts the number of bits of an 8-bit input data that are the same as of a constant mask.
+Mul_acc is a multiplier accumulator, whose input variables are a pair of 12-bit data.
 Udiv is an 8-bit unsigned divider.
-Square\root calculates a 24-bit data's square root.
-Cos's input is 10-bit, its output is 16-bit.
+Square_root calculates a 24-bit data's square root.
+Cos's input is 10 bit; its output is 16 bit.
 The arbitrary LUT, whose content can be defined by users in a text file before synthesis, has the same port size as that of cos.
-FIR is two 5-tap 8-bit constant coefficient finite impulse response filters, whose bus sizes are 16-bit.
+FIR is two five-tap 8-bit constant coefficient finite impulse response filters, whose bus sizes are 16-bit.
 DCT is a one-dimensional 8-data discrete cosine transform.
-The input data size and output data size are 8-bit and 19-bit, respectively.
+The input data size and output data size are 8 and 19 bit, respectively.
 For Xilinx IP FIR and DCT, multiplications with constants are implemented using the distributed arithmetic technique, which performs multiplication with lookup-table based schemes.
-Therefore, we set the
+Therefore, we set the synthesis option "multiplier style" as "LUT" for the ROCCC-generated DCT and FIR.
+The second through the fourth column of Table I show Xilinx IP cores' clock rate, delay in clock cycle, and device utilization, respectively.
+The fifth through the seventh column show ROCCC's corresponding performance. %Clock is the percentage difference in clock rate of ROCCC-generated VHDL compared to Xilinx IP. %Area is the percentage difference in area of ROCCC-generated VHDL compared to Xilinx IP.